JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Cap Stone Project (Game design Document).md

 1. Main character - A journalist
 2. Victims -
 	1. A rich Lady in her mid early 30s
-	2. An not so rich Old man
-		`A young maid in her 20s.`
+	2. A young maid in her 20s.
-	3. And an enthusiastic local boy
-		`An enthusiastic college girl on vacation in her hometown` `Reason for Change suggestion
+	3. And an enthusiastic college girl on vacation in her hometown
-	`A basic examination of the skeleton structure can reveal the gender of the corpse.
-Just to make the plot seem more solid.`
 3. Young Maid's desperate younger brother who came to find his sister and left an entry in the trail log and a letter inside the cabin.

 Narrative flow:
 1. Act 1 :- Introduction
 	1. starts with text on black screen giving the context and backstory.
-	2. Arrival of player at the foothills bus stop
+	2. Arrival of player at the foothills bus stop.
-	3. Starts trekking towards the safe house, when reaches, gets a call from friend who then introduces the main character to player, He then mentions that mentions that the key was lost somewhere around the investigation scene and that he has go and find it.
+	3. Starts trekking towards the safe house, when reaches, gets a call from friend who then introduces the main character to player, He then mentions that the key was lost somewhere around the investigation scene and that he has go and find it.
 	4. Finds two clues
 		1. Boy clue #1 (near foothills)
 		2. Old man clue #1 (near safe house cabin)